-- Uncontrolled motion that cannot be stopped by the DRIVE TEAM - ROBOT parts "flailing" outside of the FIELD - ROBOTS dragging their battery - ROBOTS that consistently extend beyond the FIELD
+- Uncontrolled motion that cannot be stopped by the DRIVE TEAM - ROBOT parts "flailing" outside of the FIELD - ROBOTS dragging their battery - ROBOTS that consistently extend beyond the FIELD - S2.

-S2.
 Wait for the green lights.
-Team members may only enter the FIELD if the POWER PORT LEDs are green, unless explicitly instructed by a REFEREE or an FTA.
+Team members may only enter the FIELD if the POWER PORT LEDs are green or green with white, unless explicitly instructed by a REFEREE or an FTA.